aws/aws-application-networking-k8s/docs/deploy.md

       --set=clusterVpcId= \
       --set=clusterName= \
       --set=awsAccountId= \
+      --set=defaultServiceNetwork= \ # check environment.md for more its details
       # latticeEndpoint is required for the case where the VPC Lattice endpoint is being overridden
       --set=latticeEndpoint= \

    ```
 9. Create the `amazon-vpc-lattice` GatewayClass: